twister-php/sql/README.md

 ### Speed and Safety

-This library is not designed for speed of execution or to be 100% safe from SQL injection, that task is left up to you.
-It will 'quote' and 'escape' your strings, but it doesn't 'manage' the query or connection, it doesn't do syntax checking, syntax parsing, query/syntax validation etc. It doesn't even have a database connection, it just concatenates strings with convenient placeholders that auto-detect the data type.
+This library is not designed for speed of execution or to be 100000% safe from SQL injections, it WILL however do a better job than manually escaping strings; but only real 'prepared statements' offer protection from SQL injections, however they add a lot more complexity and many restrictions.
+In reality, it's almost impossible to write an entire website using only real/true prepared statements, so you'll invariably have to write many statements 'unprepared'; this class lets you write those statements safer!
+It will 'quote' and 'escape' strings, detect the correct data type to use; but it doesn't do syntax checking, syntax parsing, query/syntax validation etc. The main task is to replace your placeholders with the corresponding data, with the ability to auto-detect the data type.

 ### To simplify the complex

 It's not particularly useful or necessary for small/static queries like `'SELECT * FROM users WHERE id = ' . $id;`

 This library really starts to shine when your SQL query gets larger and more complex; really shining on `INSERT` and `UPDATE` queries.
-The larger the query, the greater the benfit; that is what it was designed to do, to simplify the complexity of medium to large queries; all that complexity of 'escaping', 'quoting' and concatenating strings is eliminated by simply putting `?` where you want the variable, this library takes care of the rest.
+The larger the query, the greater the benfit; that is what it was designed to do, to simplify the complexity of medium to large queries; all the complexity and tedious work of 'escaping', 'quoting' and concatenating strings is eliminated by simply putting `?` where you want the variable, this library takes care of the rest.

-So when you find yourself dealing with '[object-relational impedance mismatch](https://en.wikipedia.org/wiki/Object-relational_impedance_mismatch)'; because you have a database of 400+ tables, 6000+ columns/fields, one table with 156 data fields, 10 tables with over 100 fields, 24 tables with over 50 fields, 1000+ varchar/char fields; just remember this library was designed to help reduce some of that complexity!
-Especially still having (semi-)readable queries when you come back to them in a few months or years.
+So when you find yourself dealing with '[object-relational impedance mismatch](https://en.wikipedia.org/wiki/Object-relational_impedance_mismatch)'; because you have a database of 400+ tables, 6000+ columns/fields, one table with 156 data fields, 10 tables with over 100 fields, 24 tables with over 50 fields, 1000+ varchar/char fields as I have; just remember this library was designed to help reduce some of that complexity!
+Especially still having (semi-)readable queries when you come back to them in a few months or years makes it a joy to use.